lonemortensen/portfolio-filter/README.md

 # Portfolio Filter Gallery
-In the Portfolio Filter Gallery, users click on filter buttons to see select web projects.
-The filters represent coding languages used in the projects.
+In the Portfolio Filter Gallery, users click on filter buttons to choose which web projects to view.
+The buttons represent coding languages used in the projects.
 Built with vanilla JavaScript, HTML5, CSS3, and Flexbox.

 ## About
-The Portfolio Filter Gallery showcases web projects.
+The Portfolio Filter Gallery showcases web development projects.
 The gallery is filterable so users can select the type of projects they want to see by clicking on buttons representing coding languages used in the projects.
-The filter will show only the projects built with the language selected by the user.
+The filter will ensure that only projects built with the language selected by the user are displayed.

 Users can filter the portfolio gallery by: